Ha Giang

 IMPORTANT NOTES

-• Suitability: This route is ideal for most fitness levels, including beginners.
+1. Suitability: This trip is ideal for most fitness levels, including beginners.
 Families are welcome, children from 6 to 10 years old are eligible to participate.

 2. Responsible Travel & Environmental Protection